mariodavid/mariodavid.github.io/_posts/2017-06-28-views-the-uncharted-mystery.md

 ---
 layout: post
 title: Views - the uncharted mystery
-description: "The views approach is "
+description: "View are the mechanism to avioid N+1 queries.
+In this blog post we will go into detail about how views work and why there are required in CUBA."
-modified: 2017-04-15
+modified: 2017-06-28
-tags: [cuba, business applications]
+tags: [cuba, views, N+1 Query problem]
 image:
   feature: views-the-uncharted-mystery/feature.jpg
 ---